Suat Derviş: Early work

 The Black Book, Suat Derviş's first novel, was published in 1921.
 In this work, which was met with astonishment and amazement in the literary world, she explained the inner voices and feelings of a beautiful and sensitive young girl who was condemned to death, indicating her desire to live until her last breath. she wrote the novel never written in 1923, Ne Ses Ne bir Nefes (1923), Bir Depression Night (1924), Fatma's Günahı (1924), Like Gönül (1928) and Emine (1931), the first work she wrote in Latin letters. followed.
 In these novels, she presented sections from the high-level life of Istanbul; talked about relationships; she examined the social position of women and the demand for freedom.
 Her first stories were translated into German in 1925.

 First journalistic experiences

-Derviş was working in Alemdar newspaper when his first novel was published.
+Derviş was working in Alemdar newspaper when her first novel was published.
 She made her first interview with Refet Bey, who came to Istanbul in 1922 as the representative of the Ankara government, for the Alemdar newspaper.
 After a while, she left Alemdar and moved to İkdam and became a pioneer in this matter, preparing a women's page in the newspaper.
+During this period she also contributed to the women's magazine Süs.